MontiCore/montiarc/tooling/plugin/Readme.md

       the symbol of the `compileMontiarc` task and their java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
 To this end, `implementation` extends the `montiarc` implementation, as does:
-    * `montiarcSourceDependencies` for the main source set and `sourceSetNameMontiarcSourceDependencies` for others:\
+    * `montiarcSymbolDependencies` for the main source set and `sourceSetNameMontiarcSymbolDependencies` for others:\
-      Only contains the montiarc models of the dependencies.
+      Only contains the montiarc models of the dependencies (represented by .arcsym files).
 Do not use this configuration to _declare_ the dependencies (use `montiarc` for this purpose instead), but use this configuration, when you want to access the montiarc models of the dependencies.
 (This configuration is derived from the `montiarc` configuration, only considering the montiarc models.)
-    * `montiarcSourcesElements` for the main source set and `sourceSetNameMontiarcSourcesElements` for others:\
+    * `montiarcSymbolElements` for the main source set and `sourceSetNameMontiarcSymbolElements` for others:\
-      Contains the jar of the montiarc models that is added to the default publication set.
-By default, this configuration is only added for the main source set
+      Contains the jar of the montiarc models (represented by .arcsym files) that is added to the default publication set.
+By default, this configuration is only added for the main source set.
-  * Adds an `unpackSourceSetNameMontiarcModelDependencies` task that extracts the model dependencies from their jars so that they can be used by [MontiarcCompile](./main/kotlin/MontiarcCompile.kt).
-  * Models declared in the main source set are available in the test source set, too.
+  * Models declared in the main source set are available in the test source sets, too.

 ---
 ### Fixing problems: